Overview On 25 November 2019 the SRA’s new Standards and Regulations…

 Jamie has wide experience in heavy audit cases.
-He recently represented Deloitte as regards its auditing work in relation to Aero Inventories plc.
-He is currently advising an audit practice in respect of the collapse of a Caribbean investment fund.
+He represented Deloitte as regards its auditing work in relation to Aero Inventories plc and advised an audit practice in respect of the collapse of a Caribbean investment fund.
 Jamie’s work on the civil side goes hand in hand with his regulatory & disciplinary work, with particular expertise in FRC proceedings under the Accountancy Scheme and the AEP.

 Jamie’s work in actuarial cases has focused principally upon pension scheme cases, e.g., mistakes arising out of Barber equalisation and the indexing of uplift to pensions in payment.

-Jamie is regularly instructed in claims involving financial services professionals.
-This aspect of his professional liability practice came to the fore in the various waves of litigation involving tax deferment/GAAP schemes – such as The Bedford Row Litigation and The Innovator Litigation.
+Jamie is regularly instructed in claims involving financial services professionals, including IFAs.
+This aspect of his professional liability practice came to the fore in the various waves of litigation involving tax deferment/GAAP schemes – such as The Bedford Row Litigation and The Innovator Litigation – and Jamie has fed on a steady diet of ‘tax advantaged scheme’ cases ever since: from ‘Round the World’ schemes to Excluded Property Trusts.
 Jamie has acted on both the claimant and defendant side in such claims.

 Jamie’s specialism in claims involving insurance brokers and agents complements his insurance practice (in respect of which he is recommended as a Leading Silk in Chambers & Partners).

 Often, Jamie acts in multiparty disputes where both insurers and insurance intermediaries are defendants.
 He also has offshore experience and has, for example, advised in relation to Channel Islands disputes and pan-European coverage disputes.